ci-lab-cz/streamd/README.md

 ```

 ### **Examples**
-!
 Before run MD simulation it is important to prepare protein by yourself to make sure you simulate correct system.
+#### Example of preparation steps before MD:
 #### 1) Target Preparation:
 *Manual preparation:*
 - **Fill missing residues and loops**